raul23/LyricsScraping/README.md

 * `database/` : SQL schema for creating the database that stores the relevant scraped data such as the artist's name, the song's title, and more importantly the song's lyrics.
-* `scrapers/` : where the scrapers for the different lyrics website are defined.
+* `scrapers/` : where the scrapers for the different lyrics websites are defined.
 * `script/` : the main script for starting the scraping of the lyrics websites.
 ## Dependencies
 * `Python 3.7`